aprajnaparamita/learnNikud/data/README.md

 https://github.com/hexatridecimal/learnNikud/tree/main/data/modern_hebrew_words_containing_a_letter

-The other principal source for reading Hebrew and nikud is the tanakh.
+The other principal source for reading Hebrew and nikud is the tanakh and Sidur.
 The processing for Mechon Mamre's Complete Hebrew Bible is simple and is here:

 https://github.com/hexatridecimal/learnNikud/tree/main/data/tanakh_hebrew_word_frequency_database